bombasticSlacks/Aspirant/Game/Weapons.md

 *All basic weapons have a -1 damage bonus and 0 traits.*

 #### Martial
 Martial weapons are properly built tools of war.
 They require some training to use properly and have unique advantages over using a basic weapon.
-To weild a martial weapon you need [Martial Training](Combat-Training#Martial%20Training).
+To wield a martial weapon you need [Martial Training](Combat-Training#Martial%20Training).

 *All martial weapons have a +1 damage bonus and 1 traits.*

 #### Exotic
 Exotic weapons have additional complexity over basic martial weapons.
 Their mechanisms are more complex or their chance of self injury is higher.
 They require additional training on top of the training required for martial weapons to be used successfully.
-To weild an exotic weapon you need [Exotic Expert](Combat-Training#Exotic%20Expert).
+To wield an exotic weapon you need [Exotic Expert](Combat-Training#Exotic%20Expert).

 *All exotic weapons have a +1 damage bonus and 2 traits.*